Make Your Own DIY Ambisonic Soundfield Type Microphone

 UHJ Walkround Test In The Nimbus Stylee

 I was about 1.5m from the mic while doing this so the noise level isn't too bad.
 You could use this for high level recordings of a band, but for low level sounds the signal/noise would be too poor.
 I had to mp3 the file but it's only compressed at 320kbits/s, and the UHJ encoding seems to survive very well.
+This was recorded from the UHJ outputs of the microphone box in my front room of the time, direct to a good quality if elderly Terratec EWS64XL PC sound card.
+The phone rang while doing this recording and I think this shows the startling realism that you can achieve with quite primitive equipment if you rely on real recordings for your spatial positioning rather than left-right panning of a mono signal.
+I have two phones one GPO model about 2m from the mic just right of centre and another Chinese copy Bell USA phone about 2.5 m away just right of centre back.
+The ringing loudness gives some impression of the sensitivity and noise level.

-Midnight Chorus at Farnborough Leys
+Midnight Chorus At Farnborough Leys

 Thanks is due to those on the surround sound mailing list who have spotted typographical errors and corrected some misconceptions, as well as providing measured data for the WM-55 mic capsules and potential sources of higher quality capsules.

-* More About Non-Coincidence Compensation
+Important Footnote About Non-Coincidence Compensation

 Since 2003 I've done a bit more reading about this.
 The clearest information that I found on the subject was a scanned copy of some 1970s internal design notes concerning the original Soundfield design, I think by Michael Gerzon.
 This was entitled something like "Why you really do need non-coincidence compensation," and had hand plotted frequency response curves to back it up.
 My statement above stands, due to the small diameter and because I stated 8kHz. as a maximum frequency, but it's perhaps a bit dismissive.
 I ought to have ensured that the overall frequency response of the system was less than 8kHz. if I was going to be that sweeping.